 · 2 min read

-ANN ARBOR, Mich. – NSF International is the first organization to launch a comprehensive set of online training modules covering global medical device regulatory requirements for all five countries participating in the Medical Device Single Audit Program (MDSAP).
+ANN ARBOR, Mich. – NSF is the first organization to launch a comprehensive set of online training modules covering global medical device regulatory requirements for all five countries participating in the Medical Device Single Audit Program (MDSAP).
 The modules bring together the regulatory requirements in a convenient training platform, and are structured in a consistent format to enhance the learning experience for regulatory compliance officers and auditors.
 Professionals and academicians may also find the training courses useful.

-“Until now, professionals might find single courses for individual countries, often composed of brief videos and slides, but not nearly as in depth, organized or consistent as this training series,” said Heather Howell, Executive Vice President, Medical Device Training at NSF International.
-“The NSF International modules are fun and interactive, and our customers are very excited to have this level of information, particularly for countries such as Japan, Brazil and Australia.”
+“Until now, professionals might find single courses for individual countries, often composed of brief videos and slides, but not nearly as in depth, organized or consistent as this training series,” said Heather Howell, Executive Vice President, Medical Device Training at NSF.
+“The NSF modules are fun and interactive, and our customers are very excited to have this level of information, particularly for countries such as Japan, Brazil and Australia.”

-NSF International’s new online program includes interactive training, tools and video-based courses.
+NSF’s new online program includes interactive training, tools and video-based courses.
 When a course is successfully completed, the attendee receives a certificate, which can be used to verify competency of the five participating nations: Australia, Brazil, Canada, Japan and the United States.

 The training modules offer a comprehensive overview of each country's medical device regulatory framework, including both premarket and post-market requirements, an introduction to MDSAP and how each country utilizes MDSAP.
 Throughout each course, students will be reminded of the additions to the MDSAP audit model for that particular country.
 Competency assessments provide documented evidence for the training requirements of ISO 13485:2016, the international quality management system standard for medical devices.